j4m355/buildify/README.md

 # Buildify

 Generates a unique build number that conforms to the Microsoft BuildVersion property spec.
+   (double decade since epoch).(month in 20 year span).(minute in month)
 It also has the ability to update a solutions assemblies with new version number.
 Also just for reference it outputs a VERSION file and a BUILDTIME file.

 ## Installation